In 1776, Scottish thinker Adam Smith wrote the book The Wealth of Nations to explain why countries grow rich.

 This waste is not accidental and it cannot all be laid at the door of individuals, political parties or interests.
 There are patterns, underlying mechanisms, that are well documented in economic research.

-Competition of the most outrageous goverment waste
+Competition of the most outrageous government waste

 Make an entry and tell the world about how taxpayers’ money is wasted in your country.